Introduction

 client_language String Language SAMMI is currently using.

-deck_app_port Number The port number for SAMMI Panel.
+deck_app_port Number The port number for the Deck App.

 SAMMI Object Contains information about your current SAMMI versions.